na-na-hi/renget/archive/co-writing-guide.md

 #Co-writing guide
 Hello!
 What is this guide about?
-It's about steering! ...As in, when you write with the AI itself, in NovelAI's editor; I know, I know...
-There are many flashy buttons in there, *'Ooh, what's memory?
-What do I put in the Lorebook?'* And I may have written guides on them.
-But it's nothing compared to how you write!
+It's about steering! ...As in, when you write with the AI itself, in NovelAI's editor...
+I can't emphasize the importance of ***steering*** enough—YOU are responsible for the story's quality;

-Ouu...
-I can't emphasise the importance of ***steering*** enough—It can't be taught!
-It relies on experience.
-In fact, it is at the core of how the AI itself operates.
-It'll ripple through everything you do, like how you write a Memory or Lorebook, the *output* you get from the AI.
-And in a way, this skill will come to you naturally, as you use the AI more and more.
+there are features like *Lorebook, Author's Note*, but those are NOTHING, they serve zero purpose! if your writing is bad.

+No one can improve your writing except yourself.
+Put in an effort to police/monitor your context, make sure that your input is not breaking the flow,  and push the AI towards good writing.
+Here's some more technical advice:

 [TOC2]